Remembering Barry White and Love Unlimited

 Related: Barry White’s “Can’t Get Enough of Your Love, Babe” was a big hit in 1974.
 What else was on the radio at the time?

-Mercury/UMe’s Barry White/20th Century Records reissue program was launched in 2018 with boxed set releases of White’s remastered solo albums and singles from his tenure with the label.
-Says a press release, “Fifteen years since his untimely death in 2003 at the age of 58, the global campaign honors White’s legendary career by restoring these classic albums and presenting them together.”
+A Mercury/UMe Barry White/20th Century Records reissue program was launched in 2018 with boxed set releases of White’s remastered solo albums and singles from his tenure with the label.
+From a press release, “Fifteen years since his untimely death in 2003 at the age of 58, the global campaign honors White’s legendary career by restoring these classic albums and presenting them together.”
 Unfortunately, they all seem to be out-of-print already.
+Other titles are available here.

 White was born Barry Carter on September 12, 1944, in Galveston, Tex.
 That booming voice arrived one day as a young teen.
 “I woke up one morning when I was 14,” he told Conan O’Brien in 2000.
 “I spoke to my mother and I scared both of us.”
 While still in his teens, he was arrested for stealing tires.
 It’s said that he experienced an epiphany while in jail when he heard Elvis Presley singing “It’s Now or Never” on the radio.
 Upon release, he began a musical career in various singing groups and went on to have modest success as a songwriter, session musician and arranger.
 He discovered Love Unlimited in 1972 and soon developed the Love Unlimited Orchestra.
 The musicians backed the songs made by the girl-group as well as his own recordings.